 If you are not interested in this new exploration, please wait for the regular research-based installment of the Goddess News blog.

-It is no secret and painfully obvious to any woman that feminine sensuality and sexuality was hijacked along with the whole idea of the Goddess.
+It is no secret and painfully obvious to any woman that feminine sensuality and sexuality were hijacked along with the whole idea of the Goddess.
 What it means to be sensually empowered woman has been defined for us by a generation of patriarchs who have oppressed humanity for too long.
 And by humanity I mean both women and men.
-In more modern times, this idea has been defined by the media, by Hollywood (which runs this mad place anyway) in a most devious way.
+In more modern times, this idea has been defined by the media, by Hollywood in a most devious way.
 Then, of course, comes the fashion industry, which, again, defines women and their beauty in extremely limiting ways that damage lives, self-image and which drains the joy of life away or even stymies the possibility of being a beautiful and sensually empowered woman!

 Where did this madness start?